 - Mud (used to fill knob holes in the drawers)

 - Mister spray bottle for water (blending paint)

 I chose a beautiful color that’s new to the Dixie Belle line called In The Navy.
 A rich masculine blue that will be perfect for this makeover.
 Blending paint on the front of the drawers with Driftwood added a bit of visual interest.
 My hubby will be using it in our bedroom and it CANNOT be girly.
 Know what I mean?

 Dixie Belle makes a radical sealer for those high traffic areas and ones that need a bit of water resistance.
 It’s called Gator Hide.
 I apply it with a sponge.

 The Results of Blending Paint on Your Furniture

 Hey, thanks for joining me.
 I’m always sharing my projects.
 Do you prefer a clean looking, classic piece of furniture?
+I have on those too!
 CLICK HERE to see a beautiful farmhouse style makeover.
 It’s a classic!

 So tell me… do you struggle with blending paint colors on your furniture?
 I can help!
 Drop me a comment below and tell me all about it.